Superconducting proximity effect and long-ranged triplets in dirty metallic antiferromagnets

 To understand the origin of the effective magnetic impurities, consider the spatial distributions of the two degenerate spin-states of the antiferromagnetic conduction band.
 The spin-down state is sketched in \cref{fig:subLattSketch}.
-The spin-up state has a larger overlap with the A-sublattice, while the spin-down state has a larger overlap with the B-sublattice.
-As a result, non-magnetic impurities on sublattice A (B) act like superpositions of non-magnetic impurities and impurities with magnetization in the $+z$($-z$)-direction on the conduction band electrons.
+The spin-down (spin-up) state has larger amplitude on sublattice B (A) compared to sublattice.
+As a result, non-magnetic impurities on sublattice B (A) act like superpositions of non-magnetic impurities and impurities with magnetization in the $-z$($+z$)-direction on the conduction band electrons.
 Therefore, electrons in the conduction band experience an effective magnetic impurity potential giving rise to spin-flip scattering described by the term proportional to $iJ^2/2\tau_\text{imp}\mu^2$ in \cref{eq:usadel}.
-The spin-orientation of these impurities are locked along the direction of the Néel vector.
+The spin orientations of these impurities are locked along the direction of the Néel vector.
 This gives rise to the possibility of long-ranged triplet correlations, as is shown in the following.

 \prlsection{Proximity effect} To study how the proximity effect is affected by the antiferromagnetic order, we consider the anomalous Green's function, $\operatorname{Tr}\left[(\tau_x - i\tau_y)\hat g^R\right] = f_0 + \vec f \cdot \vec\sigma$.
 Here, $f_0$ describes the conventional spin-singlet superconducting correlations while $\vec f = (f_x, f_y, f_z)$ describes the spin-triplet correlations.
 Note that since we are working with diffusive systems, the spin-singlet and spin-triplet correlations are also even and odd in frequency, respectively.